ardalis/kata-catalog/katas/Hangman.md

    5. If the letter was previously guessed (correctly or not), return a duplicate guess result.
 3. After each guess, calculate the new game state.
    1. If all letters have been guessed, the game is won.
-   2. If total incorrect guess count exceeds the number allowed when the game was created, the game is lost.
+   2. If total incorrect guess count equals the number set when the game was created, the game is lost.
    3. Otherwise, the game is in progress.

 You're free to design the class(es) however you want.
 In the References below you'll find two approval tests you can use that rely on your design outputting the results and game state as strings.